Local government in the United States: Hawaii

 Hawaii is the only U.S. state that has no incorporated municipalities.
 Instead it has five counties, generally coextensive with one or more of the islands.
 Most of the state's population resides in the "consolidated city-county" of Honolulu, on Oahu.
 All communities are considered to be census-designated places, with the exact boundaries being decided upon by co-operative agreement between the Governor's office and the U.S. Census Bureau.

 Kalawao County, formed exclusively as a leper colony, is the second smallest county in the United States by population, lacks most government powers, and is often considered part of adjoining Maui County.

 Louisiana

 In Louisiana, counties are called parishes; likewise, the county seat is known as the parish seat.
 The difference in nomenclature does not reflect a fundamental difference in the nature of government, but is rather a reflection of the state's unique status as a former French and Spanish colony (although a small number of other states once had parishes too).

 Maryland

 Maryland has 23 counties.
 The State Constitution charters the City of Baltimore as an independent city, which is the functional equivalent of a county, and is separate from any county — e.g., there is also a Baltimore County, but its county seat is in Towson, not in the City of Baltimore.
 Other than Baltimore, all cities are the same, and there is no difference between a municipality called a city or a town.
 Cities and towns are chartered by the legislature.

+Mississippi

+Mississippi has 82 counties.
+The state law in the State Constitution establishes six different types of municipal governments.